meabhaykr/Bike-Sharing-Demand-Prediction/README.md

 - Detailed the implementation of various machine learning models and presented their results.

+## MODEL RESULT
+- The R-squared measure is useful for assessing the relationship between dependent and independent variables, but it doesn't address overfitting.
+In complex regression models, Adjusted R-squared is valuable as it considers variable relationships and penalizes unnecessary ones, reducing overfitting risks.
+R-squared is still reliable for understanding predictability in rented_bike_count.

 ## Conclusion

 This project aims to improve the supply of rental bikes for bike-sharing programs in Seoul by leveraging historical data and machine learning models.
 By accurately predicting demand, bike-sharing businesses can operate more efficiently and provide a better experience for their customers, ultimately benefiting both service providers and the public.